The best sales to shop today: Dyson, Overstock, Apple and more | CNN Underscored

 Chewy

 In case you needed another reason to spoil your pup, it’s officially National Dog Day, and Chewy is currently upping the offers to help you celebrate the occasion.
 All week long, you’ll get up to 20% off on virtual bundles, including dog food and other pet supplies, along with a $30 gift card for every $100 you spend.
-To sweeten the deal, Chewy is also offering 10% off all eGift Cards that you can put toward later purchases.
+To sweeten the deal, Chewy is also offering 10% off all e-gift cards that you can put toward later purchases.
 And don’t worry, Chewy didn’t forget about cat parents; when you spend $75 on select cat products, you’ll get a $15 gift this week as well.

 Refurbished Apple iPads, iMacs and MacBooks